Albizia lebbeck: Description

 It is a tree growing to a height of 18–30 m tall with a trunk .5 to 1 m in diameter.
 The leaves are bipinnate, 7.5–15 cm long, with one to four pairs of pinnae, each pinna with 6–18 leaflets.
 The flowers are white, with numerous 2.5–3.8 cm long stamens, and very fragrant.
 The fruit is a pod 15–30 cm long and 2.5–5.0 cm broad, containing six to twelve seeds.

 Habitat

-Albizia lebbeck is found in a wide range of climates.
-The variety can be semi-desert, to humid regions.
-It can last in long cold winters, as well as very dry climate.
+Albizia lebbeck is found in a wide range of climates ranging from semi-desert, to humid regions.
+It can endure long cold winters, as well as very dry climate.
 A. lebbeck is a drought-tolerant tree that can be found throughout the tropics.
-This plant is native to Asia and is a very invasive species.
-Due to its ability to adapt to a broad spectrum of climates, this species has become very invasive.
-It has spread to different tropical regions throughout the world as invasive species.
+Due to its ability to adapt to a broad spectrum of climates, this species has spread to different tropical regions throughout the world as an invasive species.